Provide a summary of the book of Judith. Include the main themes, important figures, and its significance in the Bible.

 Historical Context:

-The Book of Judith is considered part of the Apocrypha, which means it is included in some versions of the Bible (like the Catholic and Orthodox traditions) but not in the Hebrew Bible or Protestant canon.
-The story is set during the time of the Assyrian Empire, which is often associated with the historical figure of Nebuchadnezzar II, although the narrative is more symbolic than strictly historical.
-The book reflects the struggles of the Jewish people against foreign oppressors, emphasizing themes of faith, courage, and divine intervention.
+The Book of Judith is part of the Deuterocanonical books, included in the Catholic and Orthodox Bibles but not in the Hebrew Bible or Protestant Old Testament.
+It is set during the time of the Assyrian Empire, specifically during the reign of Nebuchadnezzar, who is depicted as waging war against various nations.
+The narrative is thought to reflect the struggles of the Jewish people during periods of oppression, possibly during the Hellenistic period or the Maccabean Revolt.

 Summary: